 With over 30 years of experience bringing passengers to remote polar regions and an industry-leading staff-to-guest ratio, we know how to safely handle the unexpected.
 Ensuring this hard earned experience is passed on, our expedition staff receive comprehensive training in Quark Academy, which provides hands-on polar expedition training prior as part of our onboarding process as well as ongoing training for experienced staff.

-Raise a Glass and Stay Connected!
+Raise a Glass and Stay Connected

-See below for specifics on our complimentary Wi-Fi and bar service, which takes effect November 2024.
+See below for specifics on our complimentary Wi-Fi and bar service.

 Meals on Board